AshyBoxy/oogacraft-packwiz/README.md

 - default keybindings for new mods
 - watch out for entities that need hiding from xaeros
 - dimensional doors has a lot of interesting options
+- watch out for anything that needs unifying

 ### Stretch Goals
 - a lot of mods could do with compat datapacks